NavCoderr/agv-dynamic-tms-decision-support/README.md

 GLOBAL_SEED = 42
 ```

-The main pipeline is designed to reproduce the processed 1 Hz datasets, event-aware and event-free model tables, feature-group ablation, leave-one-run-out validation, threshold sensitivity, latency analysis, leakage audit, future-horizon prediction, future distance regression, bootstrap confidence intervals, feature importance, and calibration outputs.
+The main pipeline can reproduce the processed 1 Hz datasets, event-aware and event-free model tables, feature-group ablation, leave-one-run-out validation, threshold sensitivity, latency analysis, leakage audit, future-horizon prediction, future distance regression, bootstrap confidence intervals, feature importance, and calibration outputs.

-Because the repository already includes generated `dynamic_outputs/`, the user can either inspect the existing processed outputs directly or rerun the scripts to regenerate them.
+The repository already includes generated `dynamic_outputs/`, so the outputs can be inspected directly or regenerated by running the scripts.

 ## Software Dependencies

 The repository was prepared for Python 3.11.
 The exact Python package versions used for reproducibility are listed in `requirements.txt`.

-## Citation

-If you use this repository, please cite the associated manuscript:

-Naveen Sharma, Wojciech Klein, and Rafał Cupek, “Runtime Traffic-Management Decision Support for Industrial AGVs Using Learned Trajectory Priors and Hybrid Physical–Simulated Validation,” manuscript under review.

-## Archival Snapshot

-A stable archival snapshot of this repository will be deposited on Zenodo before journal submission.
-The Zenodo DOI will be added here after the snapshot is created.

-DOI: To be added.

 ## License

 This repository is provided for academic research and reproducibility purposes.
-Please cite the associated manuscript and repository if you use the data, code, or processed outputs.
+Please cite the associated work and repository if you use the data, code, or processed outputs.